StallionV/cypress-cra-ts-antd-react-app-rewired/README.md

 Typescript was added after project was initialized and not as part of CRA

 Cypress runs just fine.
-Needs proper config to run code coverage for cypress.
+Config added to run code coverage for cypress.

 ## Available Scripts